 Do you consider yourself to have a disability?

 Yes

 No 13

 Prefer not to say

 If you answered yes, what is the nature of your disability?

 Sensory impairment

-(blind, visual impairment, deaf, hard of hearing)
+(blind, visual impairment, deaf, hard of hearing):

 Learning disability or difficulty

-(Down's syndrome, dyslexia, autism, head injury)
+(Down's syndrome, dyslexia, autism, head injury):

 Long standing illness or health condition

 (cancer, HIV, diabetes, chronic heart disease or epilepsy)

 Mental health condition

 Physical impairment

 (mobility issues, using arms, wheelchair user, on crutches)

 Prefer not to say

-Other condition
+Other Condition

-Cairngorms National Park Authority wants to create an environment where our employees feel totally able to be themselves at work.
+CNPA wants to create an environment where our employees feel totally able to be themselves at work.
 To assist us with identifying where there may be barriers to achieving this, it would be helpful if you could answer the following question.

 If you have answered that you have a disability, are you open about your disability?

 At home

 Yes

 Partially

 No

-Prefer not to say / blank
+Prefer not to say / Blank

 With colleagues

 Yes

 Partially

 No

-Prefer not to say / blank
+Prefer not to say / Blank

 With your line manager

 Yes

 Partially

 No

-Prefer not to say / blank
+Prefer not to say / Blank

 At work in general

 Yes

 Partially

 No

-Prefer not to say / blank
+Prefer not to say / Blank

 Which of the following best describes your current marital status?

-Married / civil partnership 12
+Married / Civil partnership 12

-Separated / divorced
+Separated / Divorced

 Single

 Widowed

-l prefer a term not listed
+I prefer a term not listed

 Prefer not to say